zackiles/cursor-config/docs/how-cursor-rules-work.md

 #### Purpose and Usage (Always Attached Rule)

 - **Purpose**: To enforce universal project standards, define the AI's persona or tone, provide critical safety guidelines, or offer essential context that applies to *all* interactions within the project.
-- **Activation**: Automatically injected into the AI's context for *every* chat message or command.
+- **Attachment**: Automatically injected into the AI's context for *every* chat message or command.
 The AI is expected to adhere to the rule's content at all times.
 Like Manually Attached rules, the description/purpose should be clearly stated at the beginning of the rule's body content.

-#### Example (`.cursor/rules/project-conventions.mdc`)
+#### Example (`.cursor/rules/global/project-conventions.mdc`)

 ```mdc
 ---